 If we read your script … then make a film that’s not your script but is *like* your script … You can’t sue us.

-Some writers have then said “Well I’m not sending my script to get read by you”, I can honestly say I can’t even remember when this last happened, so I think avoiding NDAs works – I’d wager many more writers are realistic about this issue NOW than say, five years ago.
+Some writers have then said, “Well I’m not sending my script to get read by you”.
+However, I can’t even remember when this last happened, so I think avoiding NDAs works.
+I’d wager many more writers are realistic about this issue NOW than say, five years ago.

 As a writer, should I sign release forms?

 If you want to be read in America, you will HAVE to sign release forms (they don’t seem as big a deal over here).
 Google some templates and check them out.
 The more release forms you see, the more you’ll realise they’re much the same: the language, what they set out, their intention.

 If a release form looks considerably different to others you’ve seen, that should set alarm bells ringing.
 If you’ve never seen one before and aren’t sure what to expect?
 Simply ask someone who’s dealt with them before!

 There are LOTS of online resources on Facebook and via #writingcommunity on insta and Twitter that can help you.
 If you want to ask me or any of the Bang2writers a question, join us on Facebook HERE.